• Home

 I knew I wanted to use some sort of chalk paint for this project so that I wouldn’t have to completely strip the dresser first.
 During my research, Rust-oleum Chalked Paint kept popping up here and there, and I was curious to give it a try.
 I was especially interested in using the Rust-oleum Protective Top Coat because, I’ll admit, waxing over chalk paint is not my absolute favorite thing to do.

-• One coat
+One coat Three coats

 Using a 2 ½” paint brush, apply 1-3 even coats of Rust-oleum Chalked Paint 30 minutes apart.
 Although it’s possible that one coat is all you will need, you can apply up to 5 coats to achieve the desired results.
 I applied 3 coats for my buffet.
 Rust-oleum Chalked Paint was all I had hoped it would be!
 It was easy to apply the paint evenly and brush marks were barely noticeable!
 The few that were visible smoothed out nicely when I sanded it!